High-fidelity trapped-ion qubit operations with scalable photonic modulators: Discussion

 \section{Discussion}

-In quantum computing the choice of what control technologies to monolithically integrate, hybrid integrate, or leave separate depends on their performance, I/O limitations, qubit density, number of qubits, and other practical considerations.
+In quantum computing the choice of what control technologies to monolithically integrate, hybrid integrate, or leave separate depends on their performance, I/O limitations, qubit density, number of qubits, and other practical considerations \cite{moody:2022}.
 Experimental demonstrations of delivering control signals to ions via integrated conductors \cite{sutherland:2020, siegele_brown:2022} and optical waveguides have been promising, but realizing the full benefit of integrated signal delivery may require also integrating the controllers on the trap chip due to I/O constraints.
 Though there are other benefits (size, manufacturability, cost), this is the most compelling argument for monolithically integrating small, microfabricated optical modulators onto an ion trap, that they can support an architecture in which a small number of optical signals are delivered onto a chip and then fanned out and individually controlled en route to separate ions.

-Here we demonstrate a promising candidate technology for achieving this vision based on piezoelectrically activated Mach Zehnder interferometers.
+Here we demonstrate a promising candidate technology for achieving this vision based on piezoelectrically actuated Mach Zehnder interferometers.
 Using an MZM for controlling the optical pulse timing and amplitude of single qubit gates and measuring their errors, we show that this technology can support high fidelity quantum operations that are comparable to those achieved with an AOM switch.
-Based on photodetector and quantum tomography measurements we highlight the extinction ratio as an area for future improvement, noting that achieving comparable performance to AOMs is likely possible using stacked or other topologies of MZI modulators.
+Based on photodetector and quantum tomography measurements we highlight the extinction ratio as an area for future improvement, noting that achieving comparable performance to AOMs is likely possible by adding MZMs in series or using other topologies.
+Reducing the size and actuation voltage of the modulators by changing their geometry or using resonant structures is also a compelling future goal.

 Additional research to measure the quality of optical phase control and fabricate MZMs monolithically with ion traps is necessary to fully confirm their suitability for quantum applications.
 In addition to trapped-ion quantum computing, other applications of these modulators include neutral-atom quantum computing \cite{ebadi:2021}, deployable optical clocks \cite{ivory:2021}, and atomic sensors \cite{ivanov:2016}.